Grade 2

 • Small Moment Stories: Narrative Writing

-• Basic Paragraph: Opinion and Informative Writing
+• Paragraph: Response to literature: Opinion and Informative Writing - including: hook, title, summary, opinion, facts, wrap-up

 Math